ibm-cloud-architecture/tabular-terraform/README.md

 - For simple usage, use constants and resource references in data.
 - For complex usage, also include functional references in data.
 - For partial usage, only represent specific components in data (e.g. network ACLs, Security Groups, etc).
-- Data representation may not be possible for every resource or field but can be useful where possible.
+- Tabular representation may not be possible for every resource or field but can be useful where possible.
 - Provided with no formal support but problems can be reported by opening a GitHub issue.
 - Data format is subject to change.